BdClement/Docker_Transcendance/README.md

 ## 👨‍💻 Key Features
 Screens à ajouter

-Tournament :
-A user can create a tournament with a registration system with alias_names related to subscribed users.
-A clear display shows which players will play next.

 Authentification and user management :
 A user can register, login and logout in a secure way.
 A user can update his information and upload an avatar.
 A friend system has been developed allowing users to follow/unfollow users.

+Multi-languages :
+A language selector is available to change it anytime.
+A user has a favorite language (French by default) and can change it whenever they  want.
+The 3 languages available are French, English and Viet.

+Tournament :
+A user can create a tournament with a registration system with alias_names related to subscribed users.
+A clear display shows which players will play next.

 Blockchain :
 At the end of a tournament, the score is stored on Sepolia Ethereum Testnet from the server.
 A display informs the user with a link to Etherscan to check the transaction when it is completed.

 Remote player :
 A user can create or join a distant play.
 It starts when all the players are connected.